Bellevue murders

-The Bellevue murders, or the Bellevue massacre, occurred on the night of January 3, and the early morning of January 4, 1997, when Alex Baranyi and David Anderson, both 17, lured Kim Wilson, 20, to a park in Bellevue, Washington, US, and murdered her.
-Afterwards, they entered her family home and murdered her father Bill Wilson, his wife Rose Wilson, and their other daughter, Julia Wilson.
-Both Baranyi and Anderson were convicted and sentenced to serve four consecutive life sentences without the possibility of parole.
+The Bellevue murders, also known as the Bellevue massacre, occurred on the night of January 3, and the early morning of January 4, 1997.
+Alex Kevin Baranyi and David Carpenter Anderson, both 17 years old, lured Kimberly Ann Wilson, 20, to a park in Bellevue, Washington, US, and murdered her.
+Afterwards, they entered her family home and murdered her father Bill Wilson, his wife, Rose Wilson, and their other daughter, Julia Wilson.
+Both Baranyi and Anderson were convicted and sentenced to serve four consecutive life sentences without the possibility of parole, which have both since been reduced since they were under 18 at the time.

-Although the motives behind the murders were unclear, the boys exhibited psychological disturbance when they were brought in for questioning.
-When Baranyi was questioned about his motives, he calmly replied that he wanted to kill someone because he was "in a rut".
-Testimonies by Baranyi and Anderson led investigators to suggest that they killed the Wilson family for the sheer experience of killing.
+The motives behind the murders remain unclear, but both perpetrators exhibited signs of psychological disturbance during questioning.
+When Baranyi was asked about his motives, he calmly replied that he wanted to kill someone because he was "in a rut."
+Testimonies from Baranyi and Anderson led investigators to suggest that they killed the Wilson family for the experience of killing.

 Discovery

 On January 4, 1997, while playing in a park in the Seattle suburb of Bellevue, two young boys spotted what they believed to be a pile of clothes in the bushes.
 Upon their return to the park the next day, they realized that what they had seen the previous day was a human body.
 They ran home, and one of their mothers reported the finding to the Bellevue Police Department.
 Bellevue detectives responded to the scene and found the body of a young woman who was later identified as 20-year-old Kimberly Wilson.
 She appeared to have been involved in a struggle and to have died by strangulation; a cord was found wrapped around her neck.

 When detectives arrived at the Wilson residence, interior lights were off, although three cars were parked outside and Christmas lights were still on.
-Detective Jeff Gomes found that a sliding-glass door was open.
+Detective Jeff Gomes found that a sliding glass door was open.
 He called out to see if anyone inside would respond.
 When Gomes heard nothing, he drew his gun and stepped inside the house.
 Gomes crept upstairs to check if the family was asleep.
 He discovered blood-splattered walls and ceilings.
 Gomes found the body of Rose Wilson (Kim's mother), in bed in the master bedroom.
 She had been stabbed multiple times in the throat, and her head had been crushed by numerous blows from a heavy object.
 Near the foot of the bed, Gomes found the body of Kim's father, William "Bill" Wilson, who had similar injuries.
 The body of Kim's 17-year-old sister, Julia, was then discovered in the hall; she appeared to have struggled against her attacker.
 One of her arms had been broken, and both her head and neck had been stabbed multiple times.